MLinkPlanner 2.0

 PtP Link Error Performance and Availability Prediction

 To do the link performance prediction, click the Report button.
-The calculation will be performed only for those types of modulation that are marked in the table as active.
+The calculation will be performed only for those types of modulation that are marked as active in table.

-You can print the report or save it as PDF, Microsoft Word, or Excel.
+You can print report or save it as PDF, Microsoft Word or Excel.

-You can also save summary information for all Point-to-Point links in an Excel spreadsheet.
-Click the "Summary Report" button on the Point-to-Point main menu and an Excel spreadsheet will open.
+You can also save summary information for all Point-to-Point links in an Excel spreadsheet by clicking on “Summary Report” button on Point-to-Point main menu.

 Objectives

-The objectives for PtP links are set in the Point-to-Point main menu item.
-Here, you need to specify your approach to determining the reliability of the microwave link, and, if necessary, enter additional link parameters to calculate the performance and availability objectives.
+The objectives for PtP links are set in Point-to-Point main menu item.
+Here you need to specify your approach to determining reliability of microwave link and if necessary, enter additional link parameters to calculate performance and availability objectives.

 Total Annual Time Below Level

+Total Annual Time Below Level refers to the total amount of time in a year that the signal level falls below a certain threshold.
 Outage times are reported for the worst month and annually without considering the fade duration.
 The annual rain outage is simply added to the annual multipath outage for the total annual outage.
 This assumes that the conditions for high-intensity rain and severe multipath fading are different and the two fading mechanisms do not occur at the same time.
-Outage probabilities can be expressed as availability (99.95%) or unavailability (sec).
+Outage probabilities can be expressed as availability (e.g., 99.95%) or unavailability (in seconds).

 Use of Error Performance Objectives (ITU-R F.1668) and Availability Objectives (ITU-R F.1703)

-In this case, Severely Errored Seconds are calculated for the worst month as a ratio (SESR) and in seconds (SES).
-Availability is reported as a ratio per year; unavailability is reported in seconds per year.
+Error Performance Objectives (ITU-R F.1668) and Availability Objectives (ITU-R F.1703) are used to calculate Severely Errored Seconds for the worst month as a ratio (SESR) and in seconds (SES).
+Availability is reported as a ratio per year, while unavailability is reported in seconds per year.
 It is assumed that a rain fade will always last longer than 10 consecutive seconds, and therefore, the rain outage is always classed as unavailability.

-For the calculation of the objective, you have to specify if the link is part of an International or National Link and select among the relevant subcategories—Long Haul, Short Haul, Access.
+For the objectives calculation, you have to specify if the link is part of an International or National Link and select among the relevant subcategories—Long Haul, Short Haul, Access.
 If the line consists of several links, for the distribution of the objective in accordance with the ratio of the length of the link to the total length of the line, specify the first and last sites of the line.
-The program will calculate the total length of the line, taking into account its topology, and when calculating the objective, will be distributed among the links in proportion to their length.
+The program will calculate the total length of the line, taking into account its topology, and when calculating the objective, will be distributed among the links in proportion to their length

 Optimizing Antenna Heights